Timothy Bedel

 Timothy Bedel (1737 – February 24, 1787) was a soldier and local leader prominent in the early history of New Hampshire and Vermont.

 Bedel was born in Salem, New Hampshire.
 During the French and Indian War he served as a lieutenant in the New Hampshire Provincial Regiment at Fort at Number 4, Crown Point, Fortress Louisbourg, the capture of Quebec and later at the capture of Havana, Cuba.
 Bedel served in the New Hampshire colonial and state assembly during and after the war and was elected to the break away assembly to create New Connecticut which became known as the Vermont Republic.

 Bedel and his wife Elizabeth had a son named Moody Bedel, born on May 12, 1764, who became a brigadier general during the War of 1812.
 Moody Bedel held a grant of land in Northern New Hampshire, known as Bedel's Grant.
-Subsequently the area was settled by John Haynes and others and the Indian Stream Republic was formed (1785-1842) in the area that is now Pittsburgh, New Hampshire.
+Subsequently the area was settled by John Haynes and others and the Indian Stream Republic (1785–1842) was formed in the area that is now Pittsburgh, New Hampshire.
 Moody Bedel's son John Bedel was a brigadier general of volunteers during the American Civil War.

 Bedel lived in Bath, New Hampshire between 1769 and 1775.